qoomon/gradle-git-versioning-plugin/README.md

   <br><br>

 - `${describe}` Will resolve to `git describe` output
-    - ⚠️ `${describe....}` placeholders can lead to performance issue on projects with a lot of tags
 - `${describe.distance}` The distance count to last matching tag
 - `${describe.tag}` The matching tag of `git describe`
 - Describe Tag Pattern Groups